probe-dock/probe-dock-site/_posts/2016-03-01-probedock-v0.1.23.md

 ![Project repository link button]({{ page.media_folder }}/project-repo-link-button.png)

-**Note** that this should be the URL to access your source code in the browser (starting with `http://` or `https://`).
+**Note** that this should be the URL to access your source code in the browser (starting with `http://` or `https://`), not the clone/checkout URL.

 For now we only use this feature to display links, but it opens the door for us to start analyzing your code to enrich the Probe Dock experience.
-For example, you will be able to see a failing test's source code directly in Probe Dock, or we will be able to correlate the growth of your codebase to the results of your automated tests.
+For example, you will be able to see a failing test's source code directly in Probe Dock, or we will be able to correlate the growth of your code base to the results of your automated tests.